motech/motech/docs/source/get_started/configure_hipaa.rst

 Implement a mechanism to encrypt and decrypt electronic protected health information.

 MOTECH does not provide any out of the box solution for this.
 It is up to you to either configure encryption and you have a few options for achieving this.
-The first one is to this manually in your code - you would have manually encrypt decrypt all sensitive data going in and out of the database.
+The first one is to do this manually in your code - you would have to manually encrypt and decrypt all sensitive data going in and out of the database.

 You can also use encryption on the database level, by either using database features or by placing the database data directory on an encrypted disk.
 Refer to this documentation for `PostgreSQL <http://www.postgresql.org/docs/9.3/static/encryption-options.html>`_.